Elseworlds: Elseworlds imprint

 The first Elseworlds title was Gotham by Gaslight (1989), written by Brian Augustyn and drawn by Mike Mignola, which featured a Victorian Age version of the superhero Batman hunting Jack the Ripper, who had come to Gotham City.
 The title was not originally published as an Elseworlds comic, but its success led to the creation of the Elseworlds imprint and this title was retroactively declared the first Elseworlds story.
 The first book to feature the Elseworlds logo was Batman: Holy Terror in 1991.
 In 1994, the Elseworlds imprint was used as the theme for the annual edition comic books of that summer.

 DC sporadically published various Elseworlds titles from 1989 to 2003.
 In August 2003, editor Mike Carlin mentioned that DC had scaled back the production of Elseworlds books in order to "put the luster back on them".
 Several titles that were announced as Elseworlds books prior to this, such as Superman & Batman: Generations IV and The Teen Titans Swingin' Elseworlds Special, were cancelled.
 The planned Teen Titans tale was released in January 2008 as the Teen Titans Lost Annual.

 In September 2009, Dan DiDio revealed the return of the Elseworlds imprint as a series of Prestige Format books, with the approach of taking the basic concepts and origins of DC characters and twisting them in various ways.
 The only Elseworlds story released under the initiative was the three-issue miniseries Superman: The Last Family of Krypton, published from August to October 2010, which told the story of baby Kal-El reaching Earth with his mother and father and how the world handles the emergence of a superpowered family.

+After a 14-year absence, DC relaunched the imprint in 2024 with six titles confirmed: